-The Offering Common stock offered by us shares Common stock offered by the selling stockholders shares Option to purchase additional shares of common stock offered by the selling stockholders shares Common stock to be outstanding after this offering shares Use of proceeds We estimate that our net proceeds from the sale of our common stock in this offering will be approximately \$ , assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The Offering Common stock offered by us shares Common stock offered by the selling stockholders shares Option to purchase additional shares of common stock offered by us shares Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares of common stock from us in full) Use of proceeds We estimate that our net proceeds from the sale of our common stock in this offering will be approximately \$ (or \$ if the underwriters exercise their option to purchase additional shares of common stock from us in full), assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
-We intend to use the net proceeds we receive from this offering to satisfy all or a portion of the anticipated tax withholding and remittance obligations related to the settlement of certain outstanding restricted stock units, or RSUs, in connection with this offering.
+We intend to use the net proceeds we receive from this offering, together with cash on hand, if necessary, to satisfy all or a portion of the anticipated tax withholding and remittance obligations related to the settlement of certain outstanding restricted stock units, or RSUs, and the vesting of shares of outstanding restricted stock in connection with this offering.
 We intend to use any remaining net proceeds for general corporate purposes, including working capital, operating expenses, and capital expenditures.
-We may also use a portion of the net proceeds for acquisitions of, or strategic investments in, complementary businesses, products, services, or technologies, although we do not currently have any agreements or commitments for any material acquisitions or investments.
+We may also use a portion of any remaining net proceeds for acquisitions of, or strategic investments in, complementary businesses, products, services, or technologies, although we do not currently have any agreements or commitments to enter into any material acquisitions or investments.
 See the section titled "Use of Proceeds" for additional information.
 Risk factors See the section titled "Risk Factors" and the other information included elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Proposed trading symbol The number of shares of common stock that will outstanding as of December 31, 2021, and excludes: be outstanding after this offering is based on shares of our common stock • 30,264,437 shares of our common stock is of December 31, 2021, with a weighted-a ssuable upon the exercise of options to purchase shares of our common stock outstanding as verage exercise price of \$7.66 per share;
+Proposed Nasdaq trading symbol ""

+The number of shares of common stock that will be outstanding after this offering is based on shares of our common stock outstanding as of June 30, 2022, and excludes:

+• 30,158,894 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of June 30, 2022, with a weighted-average exercise price of \$7.65 per share;